CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 If you aren’t sure where the core theory stops and optional theory begins, read more of the book, not to learn, but to see which sections are core theory, which are optional but useful, and which can wait.
 Some books separate those nicely.
 Some mix them together.

 Quickly reading the entire book will also give you advance warning of additional sizes, positions, and shapes that you might confuse with the earlier shapes if not aware.
-For now, read to see what exists, not to learn.
+First read to see what exists, not to learn.

+Once you finish the core theory, choose a passage about 20 words long.
+Write it, then proof-read it carefully.
+Your sample needs to follow the rules, but the penmanship only has to be readable, not perfect.
+Re-read the core theory (or your summary of it) often, so you use all of it for your samples.

+Modern books have enough accurately written samples that you know the theory is correct.
+Luxury!

 # Personal Reference Binder